getgnulinux/getgnulinux/README.md

     make update-po

-When new translations were made, compile the translation files for use on the website with:

-    make update-gmo

-To build the website, run:
+Build the website:

-    make build
+    make

-To copy the build to the development web server, run:
+Install the build to the development server:

-    make deploy-dev
+    make install

 The website should now be accessible at <http://localhost:1337/>.